akisatok/pySaliencyMap/README.md

         python main.py
     This provides a simple example how to use the class pySaliencyMap.

-    We also a sample code for testing this package with your own webcams.
+    We also provide a sample code for testing this package with your own webcams.
 Please try python main_webcam.py

 References: